muhme/joomla-branches-tester/README.md

 :point_right: The script can run without `sudo`, but depending on the platform, it may ask you to enter your user password for individual sudo actions.

+:point_right: It is recommended to set a GitHub token via the environment variables `JBT_GITHUB_TOKEN` (checked first)
+              or `GH_TOKEN` or `GITHUB_TOKEN`.
+This token will be used in the Joomla web server container, for the `gh` command if you wish to use it, and for Patch Tester installation.

 The initial `scripts/create` runs some time, especially the very first time when the Docker images still need to be downloaded.
 For this installation with five Joomla web server containers the